Lartu/ldpl/README.md

 Contributors are expected to behave by the [Dragon Tamers Code](/CODE_OF_CONDUCT.md).

-If you want to talk to the rest of us, you can find the LDPL community at r/LDPL and via IRC on irc.freenode.net, channel #ldpl.
-Also on Telegram at https://t.me/ldpllang.
+If you want to talk to the rest of us, you can find the LDPL community at [r/LDPL](http://reddit.com/r/LDPL) and via IRC on [irc.freenode.net](http://irc.freenode.net/), channel #ldpl.
+Also on Telegram via the [ldpllang](https://t.me/ldpllang) group.
 The IRC and Telegram channels are bridged.
 You are welcome to open new LDPL channels anywhere else if you like.

 ## Where can I get more help, if I need it?